 If you’re interested in working as a social care manager, there’s lots of advice about finding a role on the Starting your career page.
 You could look online or in your local newspaper to find vacancies.

-You could also apply for a higher apprenticeship which means you’ll gain supervisory experience, gain a qualification and earn a wage.
-This is a great route into a senior care worker role; you could speak to your employer about opportunities or find vacancies on the Thinking about doing an apprenticeship page.
+Experience is important but you could progress by applying for a higher apprenticeship which means you’ll gain management experience, gain a qualification and earn a wage.
+This is a great route into a care manager role; you could speak to your employer about opportunities or find vacancies on the Thinking about doing an apprenticeship page.

 If you’re currently working in social care, speak to your employer about opportunities to progress into management roles.

-If you’re a graduate you could apply for the social care Graduate Management Programme.
+If you’re a graduate, you could apply for the health and social care Graduate Management programme.